doublesymmetry/react-native-track-player/docs/docs/api/hooks.md

 ## `usePlaybackState`

 Register an event listener for the [PlaybackState](./events.md#playbackstate) event emitted by the TrackPlayer.
 The subscription is removed when the component unmounts.
+This hook will initially return `{ state: undefined }` while it is awaiting the initial state of the player.

 ```tsx
 import React, { useState } from 'react';